The role of Core Carbon Principles and Carbon Credit Ratings

 The VCM landscape

 Several initiatives focused on market integrity exist across the VCM, some with confusingly similar names and acronyms.
 Recently, two in particular have released draft guidance: the IC-VCM and the VCMI (VCM integrity initiative).
-While the IC-VCM is focussed on credit quality and integrity, the VCMI looks at how those credits are used, and claims from credit buyers.
+While the IC-VCM is focused on credit quality and integrity, the VCMI looks at how those credits are used, and claims from credit buyers.

 In addition, there are a number of other initiatives focusing on market integrity on both the supply side (e.g. ICROA, CCQI) and the demand side (e.g. The Nordic Code and The Oxford Offsetting Principles).
 In general, these reflect broadly similar principles but vary in the exact scope or approach to guidance and accreditation.
 The table below gives a brief overview of some of the main initiatives in this area.